alamgirh/matlab-tutorial/README.md

 - Matlab (matrix laboratory) is a high-performance language for scientific computing.
 - Matlab allows matrix manipulations, plotting of functions and data, implementation of algorithms, and many more.
 - Matlab primarily uses for numerical computations.
-- Octave language is quite similar to Matlab
+- Octave language is quite similar to Matlab.

 ## Matlab in Jupyter Notebook